 Robellini Palm Care

-These miniature palms require specific conditions in order to thrive, both indoors and outdoors.
+These miniature palms require specific conditions in order to thrive both indoors and outdoors.
 Generally, robellini palms require warm, humid conditions, regular watering, and consistent sunlight.
-Healthy trees will produce small white flowers in the spring which will eventually develop into miniature dates that are reddish-purple when ripe.
+The robellini palm is dioecious, meaning that individual plants are either male or female; a dioecious plant has either male or female flowers, not both.
+You must have at least one corresponding male plant growing in or around your landscape for the fruit-bearing female plants to be pollinated.
+Healthy trees will produce small creamy white flowers in the spring which will eventually develop into miniature dates that are reddish-purple when ripe.
 These dates are the seed pods of the robellini palm.

-Outdoors, the ideal amount of light will depend on the gardener’s location.
-For example, in climates that experience extreme heat and intense UV, robellini palms benefit from locations that receive some protection from the hot afternoon sun.
-Conversely, in milder climates, these palms should be planted in a location that receives at least 6 hours of direct sunlight a day.
+- Outdoors, the ideal amount of light depends on geographic location.
+For example, in climates that experience extreme heat and intense ultraviolet rays, such as Florida, robellini palms benefit from protection from the hot afternoon sun.
+In milder climates, these palms should be planted in a location that receives full sun, at least six hours of direct sunlight each day.

 Robellini palms prefer moist, but well-drained soils.
-This means the soil should have an adequate amount of organic matter which helps to retain moisture, but also include plenty of inorganic matter (such as perlite) which helps with drainage.
+This means the soil should have an adequate amount of organic matter which helps to retain moisture but also include plenty of inorganic matter (such as perlite) which helps with drainage.
 Avoid soil that is either extremely acidic or extremely alkaline.
 Robellini palms require soil that is acidic to slightly alkaline.
 A pH meter can be used to measure the soil pH level.
-If the pH of the palm’s soil is off, amend the soil with lime or sulfate to balance the pH.
+If the pH is too high or too low, amend the soil with lime or sulfate to correct the pH.

 While robellini palms can tolerate short periods of drought, these palms should be watered regularly so that the soil never dries out completely.
 Water deeply once the soil has partially dried.
-Recently-planted robellini palms should be watered daily for the first two weeks to help establish deep roots, after which watering can be reduced to 2-3 times a week, depending on temperature conditions.
-As a general tip, the best time to water robellini palms is during the morning or evening, and you should avoid watering during the hottest times of day.
+Newly-planted robellini palms should be watered daily for the first two weeks to help establish their root systems, after which watering can be reduced to two to three times a week, depending on temperatures.
+As a general tip, the best time to water robellini palms is during the morning or evening, and you should not water during the hottest times of day.

 Temperature and Humidity

 Like most palm trees, the robellini palm requires warm, humid conditions.
 This dwarf palm is not frost-tolerant and is hardy in USDA zones 9 to 11.
-If you live in an area that experiences cold winters, it may be best to grow your robellini palm in a container so that it can be moved indoors during the winter months.
+If you live in an area that experiences cold winters, grow your robellini palm in a container so that it can be moved indoors during the winter months.
 If you are growing your robellini palm indoors, be sure to keep it away from drafty vents or air conditioners.